Warning! Too Much of This Hormone May Cause Damage

 A study published in the Journal Agricultural Food Chemicals noted Studies indicate Kudzu has some of the most powerful phytoestrogen effects observed, which make it ideal for handling estrogen dominance.

-Iodine is an essential mineral most commonly know for how it helps to regulate thyroid health.
+Iodine is an essential mineral most commonly knows for how it helps to regulate thyroid health.

 But iodine also plays a role in governing estrogen production.
 According to Dr. Brownstein, the way iodine helps to regulate estrogen dominance is by increasing how progesterone (a form of estrogen) bonds to receptor sites.